preons/docs/content/articles/making-preons.md

 I loved writing code.
 I still do.

-Sitting in front of laptop, I was studying yet another project.
-The design was beautiful as always and all I had to do was make the HTML.
-But here I was, writing again; the navigation, the card elements, the buttons, the grid, the footer.
-Dejavu or not, I knew there had to be a way of systemising the creation of websites.
+In front of my laptop, I was studying yet another project.
+The design was beautiful as always.
+All I had to do was make the HTML.
+But here I was again, writing the navigation, the card elements, the buttons, the grid, the footer.
+Déjà vu or not, I knew there had to be a way of systemising the creation of websites.

 All I wanted was to build beautiful user interfaces faster without rewriting the same code every time.
 So I created Preons.